GabBorcena12/ai-chat-app/README.md

 ```

 Open Chat at `/chat` and ML Training at `/ml-training` on the Web app host.

+The Web app also exposes `/backoffice` for admin validation and `/faqs` for end-user documentation answers.

 Optional standalone ML training UI: